ThomasRahn/COMP472/README.md

 - Any word with a numerical character.

-We have removed this rule for deliverable #2 to incease the accuracy of our classifiy.
+We have removed this rule for deliverable #2 to increase the accuracy of our classifier.

 - Any word with 3 or less characters.